Alcide-Zhao/alcide.zhao.github.io/_posts/2020-03-14-post-python.md

 ...     raise
 </pre>

-- f a `finally` clause is present, the `finally` clause will execute as the last task before the try statement completes.
+- If a `finally` clause is present, the `finally` clause will execute as the last task before the try statement completes.
 <pre>
 >>> def divide(x, y):
 ...     try: